JonasEmrich/vg-beat-detectors/vignette/vg_beat_detectors.md

 ## Setting highpass cutoff frequency

-To change the lower cutoff frequency of the highpass filter that pre-processes the input ECG signal, the parameter `lowcut` can be modified The default value is $4 \mathrm{Hz}$.
+To change the lower cutoff frequency of the highpass filter that pre-processes the input ECG signal, the parameter `lowcut` can be modified.
+The default value is $4 \mathrm{Hz}$.

 # References {.unnumbered}